 Your marketing budget breakdown depends largely on your marketing strategy.
 The distribution methods you choose will fall into one of two categories: inbound or outbound marketing.

-Inbound marketing is designed to bring prospective customers to you and includes costs associated with maintaining a website, improving SEO, running a blog or other content marketing, or making a custom infographic, video, or case study that promotes your business.
+Inbound marketing is designed to bring prospective customers to you and includes costs associated with maintaining a website, improving SEO, doing referral marketing, running a blog or other content marketing, or making a custom infographic, video, or case study that promotes your business.

 Learn how to get more leads through content marketing for your business.

 Outbound marketing refers to any method that helps you get your message or product in front of potential customers.
 This can take the form of advertising campaigns, billboards, promotional materials, or events.

 Compile a list of all your inbound and outbound marketing strategies, then add up the costs of each to see if they fall within your new budget.
 If not, you may need to reevaluate either your strategies or shift your spending.